 Speardiver Womens Spearfishing Wetsuit

-Speardiver two piece, open cell wetsuits for women are the professional diver's choice.
+Speardiver Womens two piece, open cell wetsuits are the professional diver's choice.
+Offered in two styles, for Spearfishing and Freediving.
+Spearfishing model has a chest pad for loading a speargun, Freediving model does not have a chest pad.
 The hooded jacket and high waist pants with full open cell interior, are manufactured in high quality neoprene chosen for the ideal balance between stretch/softness and resistance to permanent compression.
 This neoprene combined with an anatomical wetsuit shape designed specifically for women makes a Speardiver suit so warm and comfortable you'll forget you're wearing a wetsuit.
 Read testimonials from divers using Speardiver wetsuits

 Speardiver wetsuit exterior is lined with durable high stretch Lycra to protect the neoprene and diver from cuts caused through contact with reef, rocks or boat.
 Lycra also allows the printing of our unique camouflage patterns.
 Tough but flexible Supertex material provides extra protection in high wear areas; knees, elbows and speargun loading pad.
 We do not use Chicle/Smooth skin material for our wetsuits exterior because it's too sensitive to tears, and the majority of divers damage it quickly.